indiesoftby/defold-liveupdate-reszip/README.md

 # LiveUpdate with "resources.zip" Demo Project

+This project aims to demonstrate usage of [Defold's LiveUpdate](https://defold.com/manuals/live-update/) for HTML5 games when your game contains very large resources (images, sounds etc), and you want to postpone the downloading of until they are about to show in the game.

+Particularly, it shows how to load extra resources for level 2 from "resources.zip" file that was prepared by LiveUpdate.

 # WORK IN PROGRESS